Marcy Petit

 During her 5-week residency at Wave Pool Gallery, Marcy will create a series of installations and a performance that explore the loss — and the reclaiming — of women’s ancestral ties to nature.
 Drawing from eco-feminist perspectives, folklore, and personal rituals rooted in French-Celtic heritage, this project reimagines forgotten spaces of feminine power, resistance, and healing.

-Each piece embodies a symbolic gesture of reclamation: We will keep watching you presents wood logs marked with cyanotype feminine eyes — a silent, collective gaze from trees and forrest.
-We will keep dancing like the leaves of a tree transforms fragile leaves sewn together with veins of red thread into a breathing, merging with the video projection of a woman indefinitly sweeping a dusty floor.
-The heart of a witch stages a human ceramic heart pierced with nails — like an old ritual of violence and resilience invoquing the power of love and nature.
-In Dry flowers are to remember the dead, hanging flowers dipped in limestone and blood hover above mirrors resting on beds of salt, creating an altar of memory and mourning.
-This story only appears when you unveil the darkness invites visitors to illuminate engraved glass drawings — stories only revealed when light meets shadow.
+Each piece embodies a symbolic gesture of reclamation: We will keep Watching You presents wood logs marked with feminine eyes — a silent, collective gaze from trees and forest.
+Passage is a textile piece where prints of flowers and leaves are sewn together with veins of red thread.
+The Heart of a Witch stages a human ceramic heart pierced with nails — like an old ritual of violence and resilience invoking the power of love and nature.
+In Dry Flowers are to Remember the Dead, hanging flowers dipped in limestone hover above mirrors resting on beds of dead leaves, creating an altar of memory and mourning.
+She comes back to me after Dark invites visitors to a shadow projected owl watching us.

 The residency will culminate with a performance, reimagined here as a nocturnal ritual of remembrance.
-Wearing the head of an owl — the symbol of her grand-mother but also a creature of wisdom, mystery, and silent observation — the artist will read a personal text dedicated to her grandmother.
+Wearing the head of an owl — the symbol of her grand-mother but also a creature of wisdom, mystery, and silent observation — the artist will continuously sweep the floor while a personal text dedicated to her grandmother is being read aloud.
 Through her story, she will evoke a generation of women who once held ancestral knowledge — connected to plants, rituals, the land — and who gradually lost this wisdom through time, societal shifts, and capitalist transformations.

 Together, these works create a fragile yet defiant landscape — a space haunted by what has been lost, but fiercely alive with what can still be reclaimed.